-3.3.1 The school will ensure that:

-- ALL teaching staff and support staff are involved in the analysis of information and identification of pupils - ALL staff are aware of who disadvantaged and vulnerable pupils are - ALL disadvantaged pupils benefit from the funding, not just those who are underperforming - Underachievement at all levels is targeted (not just lower attaining pupils) - Pupils' individual needs are considered carefully so that we provide support for those pupils who could be doing "even better if....."
+- 3.3.1 The school will ensure that: - ALL teaching staff and support staff are involved in the analysis of information and identification of pupils. - ALL staff are aware of who the disadvantaged and vulnerable pupils are and adapt the teaching and learning in accordance with their need. - ALL disadvantaged pupils benefit from the funding, not just those who are underperforming. - Underachievement at all levels is targeted (not just lower attaining pupils). - Pupils' individual needs are considered carefully so that we provide support for those pupils who could be doing "even better if....."